Alternate nostril breathing, well-being breathing.

 Alternate Nostril Breathing

-This is “real” alternate nostril breathing:
+This is the “real” alternate nostril breathing:

 - Hold the breath by blocking the second nostril with the right ring finger without releasing the thumb, this transition lasts 1 to 2 seconds